Nationally Coordinated Criminal History Check

 Pay by credit or debit card and verify your identity by uploading the required id documents.

-You will receive your QLD police check results by email, in most cases within one hour.
+You will receive your police check results by email, in most cases within 24 hours.

 Why Crime Check Australia?